SCIInstitute/ShapeWorks/README.md

 align="right" hspace="20">
 Once more than 1 image is loaded, the preprocessing step, "groom" is next.
 You can select several options for grooming.
 <br/><br/>
-*Fill Holes* This option fills any existing holes in the segmentations.
+*Center* This option attempts to allign the segmentations to a common center if they aren't the same sizes.
 <br/><br/>
 *Isolate* This option isolates the foreground.
 <br/><br/>
-*Center* This option attempts to allign the segmentations to a common center if they aren't the same sizes.
+*Fill Holes* This option fills any existing holes in the segmentations.
 <br/><br/>
-*Autocrop* Use this option to find the largest bounding box containing all input shapes, and crop all input volumes accordingly.
-<br/><br/>
 *Pad* This option adds a padding around the shapes.
 This can help when a larger number of correspondance points are needed.
 You can select what amount is appropriate for the optimization step.
 <br/><br/>
 *Antialias* This option antialiases the binary segmentation.
 You can select the number of antialias iterations.
 <br/><br/>
-*Fastmarching* This option computes a distance transform of the surface using the fastmarching method.
-<br/><br/>
 *Blur* This option blurs the distance transform to get rid of high-frequency artifacts.
 You can choose an appropriate sigma for the blurring.
 <br/><br/>
+*Fastmarching* This option computes a distance transform of the surface using the fastmarching method.
+<br/><br/>
 *Run Groom* Click this when you are ready for grooming.
 This step takes some time.
 Output is put into a ShapeWorksStudioTools.log file next to the executable.
 A progress indicator shows the tool is working.
 <br/><br/>
+*Skip* Click this if you believe your data to already be pre-processed to your liking.
+<br/><br/>
+*Restore Defaults* Click this to restore all values to their program defaults.
+<br/><br/>
 <h2>Optimize</h2>
+<h3>Optimize</h3>
 <img src="https://raw.githubusercontent.com/SCIInstitute/ShapeWorksStudio/master/src/Application/Resources/Images/Optimize.png"
 align="right" hspace="20">
 Once the grooming step is complete, you can run the optimize step.
 The Optimize table has 5 parameters per split.
 <br/><br/>
-*Number of splits* Specifies the number of particles (2 ^ splits) to be used to represent each shape in the ensemble.
+*Number of Particles* Specifies the number of particles to be used to represent each shape in the ensemble.
+Keep in mind that the actual particle count will be a power of "2" >= the provided number.
 <br/><br/>
+*Relative Weighting* The relative weighting of terms in the two-term cost function used for the optimization.
+<br/><br/>
 *Starting/Ending Regularization* These options determines the regularizations on the covariance matrix for the shape-space entropy estimation.
 <br/><br/>
-*Iterations per split* Specifies the number of iterations to run between successive particle splits during an initialization phase.
+*Iterations per Level* Specifies the number of iterations to run between successive particle splits during an initialization phase.
 This allows the particle system at a given granularity to converge to a stable state before more particles are added.
 <br/><br/>
-*Tolerance* This is the error tolerance per split, which sets the threshold for optimization to be considered converged.
-<br/><br/>
 *Decay Span* The parameters RegStart, RegEnd, and DecaySpan define an "annealing" type optimization, where the minimum variance starts at RegStart and exponentially decreases over DecaySpan to the
 RegEnd value.
-If the DecaySpan is set to 0, then only a constant is used as the Minimum Variance parameter and is held fixed during the optimization.
+This is usually the same number as iterations.
 <br/><br/>
 *Run Optimize* Click this when you are ready for optimizing.
 This step takes a while.
 A progress indicator shows the tool is working.
+<br/><br/>
+<h3>Reconstruction</h3>
+*Max Angle* This is the greatest angle between particle normals (from respective samples) permitted to label the particle "good", or useful for reconstruction.
+<br/><br/>
+*Mesh Decimation* The "PreView" library code can decimate the number of triangles to the value set here.
+The default is "0.30" or 30 percent.
+<br/><br/>
+*# Clusters* To help speed up reconstruction, you can define how many samples/Clusters are used to warp data into mean space.
+"0" indicates to use all of the samples.
+<br/><br/>
+*Run Reconstruction* Click this to run the reconstruction step.
+If it fails, the VTK triangles are used instead.
+You can re-run with different Optimizations as needed.
+<br/><br/>
+*Restore Defaults* Click this to restore all values to their program defaults.
 <br/><br/>

 <h2>Analysis</h2>